bigchaindb/bigchaindb-driver/docs/usage.rst

 Let's continue with the bicycle example.
 Bob is now the proud owner of the bicycle and he decides he wants to rent the bicycle.
-Bob starts by creating a time sharing token in which 1 token corresponds to 1 hour of riding time:
+Bob starts by creating a time sharing token in which one token corresponds to one hour of riding time:

 .. ipython::